 However, I still had somewhat of a cloud hanging over me, and I needed to get my head in the game…or race.
 Courtesy of the Disney Public Relations Team, I was invited to share in the excitement and anticipation at a pre-race meal with running and fitness bloggers/writers from all over the country.
 Again, the friendships and contacts I made there have carried over into my work as a panelist, a travel writer, blogger and runner.
 Plus, I did it…in a tu-tu!
 I ran the entire 13.1 miles through the Magic Kingdom and Epcot and did not require any medical intervention – besides a couple of ibuprofen.
 I also was able to meet my virtual trainer, Jeff Galloway, at a post-race event and had the chance to tell him how far I had come and how he inspired me to get there.
 He said he was proud of me – which were golden words, despite the fact that he was wearing a pirate costume, eye-liner and Mouse Ears.

-Disney Dream, and the chance to show other sea-faring guests the various amenities of this beautiful and innovative Disney ship.
+The spring brought with it another sailing on the new Disney Dream, and the chance to show other sea-faring guests the various amenities of this beautiful and innovative Disney ship.
 This time, all of my family (except my oldest son) came along and played major parts in the filming of eight videos which are featured on DisneyWorldMoms.com, DisneyCruise.com and DisneyCruiseLineNews YouTube Channel.
 The videos showcase the entertainment, dining, technology, adult and kids’ activities and family fun on the Disney Dream, and my family learned first-hand just how involved and sometimes challenging producing these visual stories can be.
 In fact, my daughter, Caroline, starred in her own video to show the activities and spaces of the teen club, Vibe (Teens Rule Aboard Disney Cruise Line Ships).
 Afterward, she was quick to come to my defense whenever the boys would mock me saying my lines or playing to the camera.
 At the end of the cruise, the entire family was enriched with new friends on the Disney Cruise Line public relations team and the entire video crew.